Show All Answers

-If the hotspot's battery indicator flashes red, it needs to be charged.
-You can plug the hotspot into a wall outlet using the USB cable and AC adapter.
-Or you can plug the hotspot into a computer using the USB cable.
+If the hotspot’s battery indicator flashes red, it needs to be charged.
+You can plug the hotspot into a wall outlet using the charging cable.
 It may take 3 to 4 hours for the battery to fully charge, but it can be used while it is charging.

 Need help?
 Call T-Mobile at 1-800-375-1126.